-You can download and install the Apple TV app directly onto your Apple TV.
+You can download and install the ESPN+ app directly onto your Apple TV.
 The app is available in your Apple TV App Store.

 ESPN+ on iPhones and iPads

-iPhone and iPad users can download the ESPN app directly from iTunes.
-The app has a 4.5 out of 5 stars on iTunes.
+iPhone and iPad users can download the ESPN+ app directly from iTunes.
+The app has 4.5 out of 5 stars on iTunes.
 Most negative reviews relate to bugginess in the app (similar to Fire TV reviews), but the most prominent negative reviews are a year old or more.

 ESPN+ on Android Phones and Tablets

 You’ll be able to easily view ESPN+ content on Android phones and tablets with the Android app.
-The app is available in the Google Play Store, with a 4.2 out of 5 star rating.
-Many of the more recent reviews for the app are negative, but the reviews don’t offer a clear picture about what issue exist with the app.
+The app is available in the Google Play Store, with a 4.2 out of 5-star rating.
+Many of the more recent reviews for the app are negative, but the reviews don’t offer a clear picture of what issues exist with the app.
 Most negative reviews consist of problems with ESPN in general instead of the app itself.